-- (a) authorized school personnel under 603 CMR 23.02(9)(a) who inspect the student record; - (b) administrative office staff and clerical personnel under 603 CMR 23.02(9)(b), who add information to or obtain access to the student record; and - (c) school nurses who inspect the student health record. - (2) Access of Eligible Students and Parents.
+- authorized school personnel under 603 CMR 23.02(9)(a) who inspect the student record; - administrative office staff and clerical personnel under 603 CMR 23.02(9)(b), who add information to or obtain access to the student record; and - school nurses who inspect the student health record.

+Access of Eligible Students and Parents

 The eligible student or the parent, subject to the provisions of 603 CMR 23.07 (5), shall have access to the student record.
 Access shall be provided as soon as practicable and within ten days after the initial request, except in the case of non-custodial parents as provided in 603 CMR 23.07 (5).
-Upon request for access, the entire student record regardless of the physical location of its parts shall be made available. - (a) Upon request, copies of any information contained in the student record shall be furnished to the eligible student or the parent.
+Upon request for access, the entire student record regardless of the physical location of its parts shall be made available.

+- Upon request, copies of any information contained in the student record shall be furnished to the eligible student or the parent.
 A reasonable fee, not to exceed the cost of reproduction, may be charged.
-However, a fee may not be charged if to do so would effectively prevent the parents or eligible student from exercising their right, under federal law, to inspect and review the records. - (b) Any student, regardless of age, shall have the right pursuant to M.G.L. c.
-71, section 34A to receive a copy of his/her transcript. - (c) The eligible student or the parent shall have the right upon request to meet with professionally qualified school personnel and to have any of the contents of the student record interpreted. - (d) The eligible student or the parent may have the student record inspected or interpreted by a third party of their choice.
-Such third party shall present specific written consent of the eligible student or parent, prior to gaining access to the student record. - (3) Access of Authorized School Personnel.
+However, a fee may not be charged if to do so would effectively prevent the parents or eligible student from exercising their right, under federal law, to inspect and review the records. - Any student, regardless of age, shall have the right pursuant to M.G.L. c.
+71, section 34A to receive a copy of his/her transcript. - The eligible student or the parent shall have the right upon request to meet with professionally qualified school personnel and to have any of the contents of the student record interpreted. - The eligible student or the parent may have the student record inspected or interpreted by a third party of their choice.
+Such third party shall present specific written consent of the eligible student or parent, prior to gaining access to the student record.

+Access of Authorized School Personnel

 Subject to 603 CMR 23.00, authorized school personnel shall have access to the student records of students to whom they are providing services, when such access is required in the performance of their official duties.
-The consent of the eligible student or parent shall not be necessary. - (4) Access of Third Parties.
+The consent of the eligible student or parent shall not be necessary.

+Access of Third Parties

 Except for the provisions of 603 CMR 23.07(4)(a) through 23.07(4)(h), no third party shall have access to information in or from a student record without the specific, informed written consent of the eligible student or the parent.
 When granting consent, the eligible student or parent shall have the right to designate which parts of the student record shall be released to the third party.
 A copy of such consent shall be retained by the eligible student or parent and a duplicate placed in the temporary record.
-Except for information described in 603 CMR 23.07(4)(a), personally identifiable information from a student record shall only be released to a third party on the condition that he/she will not permit any other third party to have access to such information without the written consent of the eligible student or parent. - (a) A school may release the following directory information: a student's name, address, telephone listing, date and place of birth, major field of study, dates of attendance, weight and height of members of athletic teams, class, participation in officially recognized activities and sports, degrees, honors and awards, and post-high school plans without the consent of the eligible student or parent; provided that the school gives public notice of the types of information it may release under 603 CMR 23.07 and allows eligible students and parents a reasonable time after such notice to request that this information not be released without the prior consent of the eligible student or parent.
-Such notice may be included in the routine information letter required under 603 CMR 23.10.
+Except for information described in 603 CMR 23.07(4)(a), personally identifiable information from a student record shall only be released to a third party on the condition that he/she will not permit any other third party to have access to such information without the written consent of the eligible student or parent.